 Litigation refers to the formal process of taking legal action in order to resolve a dispute.
 A litigation lawyer acts on your behalf when a dispute arises, whether it be in relation to a commercial dispute, family law matter or criminal proceedings.

-Litigation involves a number of steps and is different in each jurisdiction.
-A typical civil dispute, might look like this:
+Going to Court involves a number of steps and is different in each jurisdiction.
+The court process for family law matters is worlds apart from the court process for a commercial or business disputes such as a franchise agreement disputes.
+A typical civil dispute might look like this:

-- Writing to the other side or contacting them by other means to clearly explain your position and demanding that they rectify their conduct within a specified time-frame.
+- Writing to the other side or contacting them by other means to clearly explain your position and demanding that they rectify their conduct (for example by paying you money they owe you) within a specified time-frame.

-- If the other side is cooperative, engaging in discussions to try and resolve the matter without the need to issue Court proceedings.
+- If appropriate, engaging in discussions to try and resolve the matter without the need to issue Court proceedings.

 - Attending a final hearing of the matter.
 At the final hearing:

 - Lawyers from both sides will typically make opening submissions which involve explaining their case to the Court.

 - The plaintiff’s witnesses will then give their evidence.
 This is called an examination in chief.
 The defendant’s lawyers will then cross-examine the plaintiffs’ witnesses.

 - The defendants’ witnesses will give their evidence followed by being cross-examined by the plaintiff’s lawyers.